Understanding Nesterov's Acceleration via Proximal Point Method

-\begin{remark} Our derivation is inspired by the one in the recent work by Defazio~\cite[Sections 5 and 6]{defazio2019curved}.
-However, unlike the approach in \cite{defazio2019curved}, our derivation does not rely on duality, which could be advantageous in the settings where duality fails. \end{remark} \begin{remark}[Understanding mysterious parameters of AGM] It is often the case in the literature that the interpolation step \eqref{agm:a} is written as an abstract form $y_t = \tau_t x_t + (1-\tau_t) z_t$ with a weight parameter $\tau_t>0$ to be chosen~\cite{allen2014linear,lessard2016analysis,wilson2016lyapunov,bansal2019potential, ahn2020nesterov}.
+It is often the case in the literature that the interpolation step \eqref{agm:a} is written as an abstract form $y_t = \tau_t x_t + (1-\tau_t) z_t$ with a weight parameter $\tau_t>0$ to be chosen~\citep{allen2014linear,lessard2016analysis,wilson2016lyapunov,bansal2019potential}.
 That said, in the previous works, $\tau_t$ is carefully chosen according to the analysis without conveying much intuition.
-One important aspect of our PPM view is that it reveals a close relation between the weight parameter $\tau_t$ and the step size $\ee_t$.
-More specifically, $\tau_t$ is chosen so that the ratio of the distances $\norm{y_t-x_t}:\norm{y_t-z_t}$ is equal to $\ee_t:\nicefrac{1}{L}$ (see Figure~\ref{fig:2}). \end{remark}
+One important aspect of our PPM view is that it reveals a close relation between the weight parameter $\tau_t$ and the stepsize $\ee_t$.
+More specifically, $\tau_t$ is chosen so that the ratio of the distances $\norm{y_t-x_t}:\norm{y_t-z_t}$ is equal to $\ee_t:\nicefrac{1}{L}$ (see Figure~\ref{fig:2}).